mailjet/api-documentation/guides/_newsletter.md

 ##Segmentation

-Our <code>[/contactfilter](/email-api/v3/contactfilter/)</code> resource allows you to send newsletters to certain subsets of your contact lists.
+Our <code>[/contactfilter](/email-api/v3/contactfilter/)</code> resource allows you to send campaigns to certain subsets of your contact lists.
 A filter can be applied to any contact metadata that you defined, like age, gender, and location.

 ###Prerequisites

 In order to use a contact filter, you must add additional data to your contacts.
 Please refer to the [personalisation](#personalisation-add-contact-properties) to see how this is done.
-You also have to create a contact list, because contact filters are applied to a contact list via the <code>/newsletter</code> resource.
+You also have to create a contact list, because contact filters are applied to a contact list via the <code>/campaigndraft</code> resource.

 ###How does it work?